seventys73/koha-translation-manager/README.md

 # Koha Translation Manager

-Costumizing koha translation and keeping the customization after each update could be cumbersome.
-This small app will help the process by importing key/values from .po files into a database, apply the custom translation, and export .po files to be replaced in the server.
+Costumizing koha translations and keeping the customizations after each update could be cumbersome.
+This small app will help the workflow by importing keys/values from .po files into a database, apply the custom translation, and export .po files to be replaced in the server.

 Application can pull/push .po files directily from/to koha instalation path if it lives in the same server as Koha and granted permission to write to Koha translations directory.